Why Siblings Matter in the Neurodiverse Family Journey

 Common Emotional Responses in Siblings of Neurodiverse Children

-Guilt and protective instincts
+Guilt and Overprotective Behavior

-Pride and empathy development
+Pride and Empathy Development

 Factors Influencing a Sibling’s Experience

-Severity and visibility of the neurodiverse condition
+Severity and Visibility of the Neurodiverse Condition

-Support from school and peers
+Support from School and Peers

 Open and Age-Appropriate Communication is Key